The Bridge Equation

 The Substrate in One Picture

-The substrate is a superfluid made of two species — dc1 (light, ~2 meV) and dag (much heavier, scaffold-forming).
-The dc1 condenses into a BEC; dag provides sparse pinning sites that organize the condensate into a lattice with cell size \xi.
+The substrate is a superfluid made of a single species — dc1 (light, ~2 meV) — whose self-interaction is logarithmic (a Zloshchastiev superfluid-vacuum equation of state).
+The dc1 condenses into a BEC and self-organizes into a lattice with cell size \xi: because its logarithmic coupling is a fixed energy rather than a density, the cell scale is a property of the medium and needs no external scaffold to hold it (see Substrate Particles).
 Inside each cell lives one dc1 wavefunction.
 Between cells run the dc1 vortex lines that are the substrate’s internal weather — the background texture from which photons, electrons, and gravitational waves are built.

-From these three, we will derive the lattice cell size \xi \approx 100\;\mum — twice, by independent routes.
+From these three, we will derive the lattice cell size \xi \approx 100\;\mum from cosmology, then show that an independent electroweak scaffold reproduces the same size up to one pure number.

 Close-packing means wavefunction overlap.
 The condition n_1\xi^3 \approx 1 that appears throughout this chapter is the same condition that defines when an atomic gas in the lab becomes a Bose-Einstein condensate: n\lambda_{dB}^3 \sim 1, one wavefunction per unit cell.
 For dc1, the Compton wavelength is the coherence length (that is what Volovik’s strong-coupling BEC limit gives us), so the condition takes the form n_1\xi^3 \approx 1.
 It is a statement about the dc1 substrate’s microstructure — not about the size of photons or solitons.
 Compact excitations live in this lattice; their perturbation envelopes match the cell size because the wake of a photon displaces exactly one dc1-wavefunction’s worth of BEC.

-The second route starts from the measured cosmological dark matter density and needs nothing from particle physics.
+The cosmology route starts from the measured dark matter density and needs nothing from particle physics.
 It uses three equations in the dc1 sector:

 Combining these three eliminates n_1 and m_1, leaving a single equation for \xi: